-The basic assimilation in the DFA described in (7) is nothing out-of-the-ordinary.
-As shown in (1), DFA in which palatal fricatives correlate with front high/mid vowels and back fricatives with other vowels is common, and can be modelled by spreading a feature which only front high/mid vowels have to the fricative, or by forced agreement of the fricative's place features with those in the vowels.
-As will be clear from section 5.1, we assume that this involves the transference of |palatality| from a vowel to a following fricative.
-The key question, which makes the data described here exceptional, is: why does the DFA (in the majority of speakers) only occur following long vowels?
-To answer this, we follow a lead given in Bye & de Lacy (2008), which links certain segmental patterns to foot structure.
-The LE pattern has a fundamental difference to that described by Bye & de Lacy, however, as explained below.
+The basic PoA assimilation in the patterns of DFA described in (7) is nothing out-of-the-ordinary.
+As shown in (1), DFA in which a palatal fricative is adjacent to front high vowels (and sometimes front mid vowels) and a back fricative is adjacent to other vowels is common in languages, and can be modelled by the spreading of a feature which only front high/mid vowels have to the fricative, or by the forced agreement of the fricative's place features with those in the vowels.
+As will be clear from section 5.1, we assume here that this involves the transference of |palatality| from a vowel to a following dorsal fricative.
+The central question, which makes the data described here exceptional, is: why does the DFA in the majority of speakers only occur following long vowels?
+To answer this, we follow a lead given in Bye & de Lacy (2008), which links certain segmental patterns (which have something in common with the pattern of DFA in question here) to foot structure.
+The pattern described here has a fundamental difference to that described by Bye & de Lacy, however, as we explain below.

-(17) accounts for the non-quantity-sensitive pattern in (7c).
-The majority pattern in the LE data, however, in (7a) and (7b), is quantity-sensitive: DFA occurs if the preceding vowel (monophthong or diphthong) is long, but not if it is short

-(we deal with the difference between 7a and 7b in Cardoso & Honeybone, to appear, viewing them as stages in the phonologisation of DFA).
-Quantity-sensitivity is not normally associated with segmental phenomena, but Bye & de Lacy (2008) describe another phenomenon which requires it.
+The spreading process in (17) accounts for the non-quantity-sensitive pattern described in (7c).
+The majority pattern in the LE data, however, described in (7a) and (7b), is quantity-sensitive: DFA occurs if the preceding vowel (monophthong or diphthong) is long, but not if it is short (we deal with the difference between 7a and 7b in subsequent sections).
+Quantity-sensitivity is not normally a property that is associated with segmental phenomena, but Bye & de Lacy (2008) describe another phenomenon which can be seen in this way.
 Flapping in English (at the lexical level) typically occurs in intervocalic (or intersonorant) position, as long as the second syllable in the relevant sequence is not stressed.
-Bye & de Lacy (2008, 197) show, however, that post-stress flapping in New Zealand English (NZE) Acrolect has the patterning in (18).
+Bye & de Lacy (2008, 197) show, however, that post-stress flapping in New Zealand English (NZE) Acrolect has the patterning given in (18).

 (18) a.
-Flapping after a stressed short vowel and before a vowel [hǽrə] hatter [kǽri] catty [sīšgēr] regatta [t ^h àrəməgútʃi] Tatamagouchee b.
+Flapping after a short stressed vowel and before a vowel b.
 No flapping after a stressed long vowel or stressed diphthong